apache/qpid-dispatch/tools/mercury/README.md

 ###Mercury Audience

-I see Mercury as a tool for developers.
-The user has one or more installed versions of the Dispatch Router + Proton code and wantsto easily set up a complex network including Dispatch routers, edge routers, and clients with nontrivial addressing patterns.
-Currently I think that creation of nontrivial networks is difficult enough that it discourages extensive testing during development.
+Mercury is a tool for developers.
+The user has one or more installed versions of the Dispatch Router + Proton code and wantsto easily set up a complex network including interior routers, edge routers, and clients with nontrivial addressing patterns.
+Currently the creation of nontrivial networks is difficult enough that it discourages extensive testing during development.

-Especially I would like to see a more interactive form of development testing, in which a developer easily creates a network, and easily iterates through a cycle of altering the network, running it, and seeing results from the run.
+Especially Mercury provides a more interactive form of development testing, in which a developer easily creates a network, and easily iterates through a cycle of altering the network, running it, and seeing results from the run.
 At the end of such a 'session' all of the developer's actions have been captured and will be reproducible later if desired.
 The captured session is a runnable script, and can be edited and used as a standardized test.

 <br/>